Understanding Disclosures: Landlord Must Notify About Code Violations

 Landlord's Obligations

-Under Section 5-3-5-2(D) the Evanston Residential Landlord and Tenant Ordinance, the landlord needs to notify a tenant about any code violations cited by the city of Evanston for the specific unit and the common area.
+1. Any code violations cited by the local city for the specific unit and the common area.

 Can a tenant find this information?